Collections

 Define content types with multiple entries using collections.

-A collection is a content type that stores multiple entries -- think blog posts, products, users, or media files.
-Each collection maps to a database table, gets automatic REST API endpoints, and appears in the admin panel with list and edit views.
+A collection is a content type that stores multiple entries - blog posts, products, users, media files.
+Each collection maps to a database table, gets automatic REST endpoints under /api/[slug], and appears in the admin panel with list and edit views.

 import {